ekspla/xoss_sync/README.md

 This code is a modified version of [cycsync.py](https://github.com/Kaiserdragon2/CycSync) for Cycplus M2, which does not work for my use case as is.

-The code shown here was tested with XOSS G+ (gen1), Windows10 on Core-i5, TPLink USB BT dongle (UB400, v4.0), Python-3.8.6 and Bleak-0.22.2.
+The PC version (xoss_sync.py) was tested with XOSS G+ (gen1), Windows10 on Core-i5, TPLink USB BT dongle (UB400, v4.0), Python-3.8.6 and Bleak-0.22.2
+while the Micropython (MPY) version (mpy_xoss_sync.py) with MPY-1.23.0 on ESP32-WROOM-32E, SD card, and aioble.

 ## Features
 This script allows you to: